A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Inference for SpatPOMP models

 \subsection{Iterated EnKF for parameter estimation}

-Algorithm~\ref{alg:ienkf} is an implementation of the iterated ensemble Kalman filter ({\iEnKF}) which extends the IF2 approach for parameter estimation by replacing a particle filter with an ensemble Kalman filter.
-As described in Section~\ref{sec:igirf}, we employ a free index notation whereby superscripts and subscripts that are not otherwise specified have an implicit `for' loop.
+\Cref{alg:ienkf} describes \code{enkf}, an implementation of the iterated ensemble Kalman filter ({\iEnKF}) which extends the IF2 approach for parameter estimation by replacing a particle filter with an ensemble Kalman filter.
+The pseudocode uses the free index notation described in \cref{sec:igirf}.
+An {\iEnKF} algorithm was demonstrated by \citet{li20}.
+Alternative inference approaches via EnKF include using the EnKF likelihood within Markov chain Monte Carlo \citep{katzfuss20}.

-We note a caveat in using {\iEnKF}.
-If the forecast mean $\hat{\vec{Y}}$ is not dependent on a parameter component, that component of the parameter is not updated by the Kalman gain on average.
-For example, in Brownian motion, the forecast $\vec{\hat{Y}}$ is independent of the measurement variance parameter $\tau$, and so {\iEnKF} is ineffective in estimating $\tau$.
-By contrast, for geometric Brownian motion, which is obtained by exponentiating Brownian motion, {\iEnKF} can estimate $\tau$ because high values of $\tau$ lead to higher values of $\vec{\hat{Y}}$ on average.
-In this case, if the average forecast is different from the observed data, the $\tau$ parameter gets updated accordingly to reduce the error.
-Therefore, {\iEnKF} may need to be coupled with other parameter estimation methods (such as {\iGIRF}) to estimate parameters that do not affect the forecast mean.